jacobdensford/jacobdensford.com/pages/video-games.md

 ## Currently playing *Disco Elysium* and *Scorn*

 I'm never just playing one games.
 And I almost never finish any of them.
-But, right now, I'm periodically enjoying *Disco Elysium* and creeping my way through *Scorn*.
+But, right now, I'm periodically enjoying *Disco Elysium*, *The Witcher 3*, and *Dark Souls II*.

+## Scorn

+This game is absolutely not for everyone.
+The puzzles were good.
+The combat not so much.
+Still liked it, though.

+Started sometime in 2022 and finished in June of 2023. **I recommend it.**

+## MINERVA: Metastasis

+A great unofficial addition to Half-Life.

+Played in June of 2023. **I recommend it.**

+## Jedi Knight: Jedi Academy

+Not sure why I waited so long to finally get into this.
+Great game.
+Best lightsaber combat ever.
+The multiplayer is really where the game shines, even today.

+Played in June of 2023. **I recommend it.**

+## Jedi Knight II: Jedi Outcast

+Jedi Outcast is a pretty good game, even twenty years later.
+The gunplay is rough and swimming is dumb, but the lightsaber combat and force powers are fun.
+And I enjoyed the occasional puzzle.

+Played in June of 2023. **I recommend it.**

 ## Tomb Raider (2013)

+This is a game like games used to be games.

-**I recommend it.**
+Played in May of 2023. **I recommend it.**

 ## Dark Souls

-Dark Souls takes advantage of its medium to do things I've never seen in a game before. **I highly recommend it.**
+Dark Souls takes advantage of its medium to do things I've never seen in a game before.

+Played in the spring of 2023. **I highly recommend it.**

 ## *Control*

+Compelling story and even better gameplay.

-**I recommend it.**
+Played in the first few months of 2023. **I recommend it.**

 ## *Celeste*

+It's a challenging platformer with a heartwarming, if a little weak, story.

-Played off and on for most of 2022.
-It's a challanging platformer with a heartwarming, if a little weak, story. **I recommend it.**
+Played off and on for most of 2022. **I recommend it.**